 People assume that Anorexia is a strictly female phenomenon.
 Well, it isn’t.
 It isn’t selective.
-It doesn’t matter what sex you are or what colour your skin is.
+It doesn’t matter what gender you are or what colour your skin is.
 For the past year, I’ve been battling with Anorexia.
 It hasn’t been easy.
 I was admitted to a specialist Eating Disorder unit in Leicester last March and to tell the truth, it saved my life.

 As a male populous, we are notoriously bad at admitting we need help.
 Historically, men are seen as the ‘breadwinners’ of the family and somehow it is a ‘weakness’ to admit you need help.
 Men should be big and strong and go to the gym.
 It is only women who suffer from mental health problems.
 Well, I can assure you that presumption is wrong and needs to change.
 Mental health problems like Anorexia affect men too.